 - 1 oz/ 30 grams Raspberries fresh or frozen

 - Add the coconut milk, mango, 2 tablespoons of the maple syrup, lime juice and ground ginger to a blender.
 Blend until smooth and creamy.

 - Pour about half of this mixture into a jug and set aside.
 To make the pink layer, add the raspberries and remaining 1 tablespoon of maple syrup to the remaining mixture in the blender and blend well.

 - Alternate adding each mixture into the ice lolly moulds.
 Use a toothpick to swirl the layers together.
 Make sure to leave room at the top of the moulds.

 - Cover the top of your mould with clingfilm or foil.
 Use a knife to carefully poke a hole in the clingfilm where you want to place your ice lolly sticks.
 Insert the ice lolly sticks, ensuring they go down far enough.

 - Transfer the ice lollies to the freezer overnight to chill.

 - Once firm, remove from the freezer.
 Rinse the moulds under a hot tap to release the lollies.
 Enjoy!

 - If you wish, you can simply combine all of the ingredients in the blender at once, and then add this to your moulds, rather than creating a pretty swirled effect.

-- If you do not have an ice lolly mould, you can use washed plastic yoghurt containers or even a muffin tin.
+- If you do not have an ice lolly mould, you can use washed plastic yoghurt containers or plastic cups.
 Depending on their size, you may get more popsicles from this recipe.